lithnet/access-manager-docs/installation/installing-the-access-manager-server/installing-the-access-manager-service.md

 5. If you plan to use SQL Express, but the server you are installing on does not have an internet connection, then [download the SQL Express installer](https://download.microsoft.com/download/7/c/1/7c14e92e-bdcb-4f89-b7cf-93543e7112d1/SQLEXPR_x64_ENU.exe) and copy it to the server.
 You'll be asked to specify the installation file during setup.
 6. A TLS certificate for the AMS website

+The installer can download the prerequisites when an internet connection is available.
+You can read the guide on [what internet access is required](../../help-and-support/advanced-help-topics/internet-access-requirements.md) for automatic prerequisite installation.

 ## Step 1: Create a service account

 The Access Manger Service needs to run under the context of a domain user account.
 We strongly recommend using a group-managed service account for this purpose.
 [We've created a guide for setting up a GMSA](creating-a-service-account-for-the-access-manager-service.md) which includes a script to get you up and running quickly.